Where was A Christmas Carol filmed?

 Scrooge’s workplace / London streets

-The placement for Scrooge and Marley Investments, plus varied different London road scenes, was Center Temple Lane, which runs between Internal Temple and Center Temple (two of the 4 Inns of Court docket, aka the place with all of the barristers) within the Metropolis of London.
-Charles Dickens featured the Temple space in a number of of his books, together with A Story of Two Cities and Nice Expectations – and if he got here again to perform a little haunting of his personal, he’d discover elements of it largely unchanged since his day.
+The placement for Scrooge and Marley Investments, plus varied different London avenue scenes, was Center Temple Lane, which runs between Interior Temple and Center Temple (two of the 4 Inns of Court docket, aka the place with all of the barristers) within the Metropolis of London.
+Charles Dickens featured the Temple space in a number of of his books, together with A Story of Two Cities and Nice Expectations – and if he got here again to do some haunting of his personal, he’d discover elements of it largely unchanged since his day.

 Marley’s grave / Christmas streets